 Silence is fine.
 If a student is asked a question and takes a moment to actually think before answering, that is not a weakness.
 Interviewers appreciate students who consider before they speak.

 Ask questions.
 The single best thing a student can do in the last five minutes of an interview is ask a genuine, thoughtful question.
-Not “What’s the acceptance rate?” — something that shows they were listening and curious.
-“You mentioned the advisor system — how does that work in practice for a new student in the first semester?” is the kind of question that ends an interview on a high note.
+Not “What’s the acceptance rate?” but something that shows they were listening and curious.
+“You mentioned the advisor system – how does that work in practice for a new student in the first semester?” is the kind of question that ends an interview on a high note.

 Be honest about weaknesses.
-If an interviewer asks about a difficult grade, a hard year, or an area where your student struggles — honesty is far more effective than deflection.
+If an interviewer asks about a difficult grade, a hard year, or an area where your student struggles, honesty is far more effective than deflection.
 “Math has always been harder for me than other subjects, and I’ve had to work harder there.
 I’ve got a lot better at asking for help when I’m stuck” is a better answer than any attempt to spin weakness into hidden strength.

 After the interview: the thank-you note

-A brief, genuine handwritten or emailed thank-you note — sent within 24 hours — is good practice and stands out more than families expect.
+A brief, genuine handwritten or emailed thank-you note, sent within 24 hours, is good practice and stands out more than families expect.
 It should be three to four sentences.
 It should reference something specific from the conversation.
 It should not be a sales pitch.

 Common mistakes